jlinoff/pam/README.md

 and have made modifications.

 ### History
-This is the one of the many times that i have written a password manager from scratch over the past twenty years and it is intended to be the last because this version and while it is _far_ from perfect, is good enough for my needs and should provide a decent start for someone who wants to improve it.
+This is one of the several times that i have written a password manager from scratch over the past twenty years and it is intended to be the last.
+Because this version while it is _far_ from perfect, is good enough for my needs and should provide a decent start for someone who wants to improve it.